Not sure about your academic writing?

 What is the FWS Writing Consultation?

 Some students have questions about if and how the First-Year Writing Seminars they have selected will suit their learning styles and academic needs and expectations.
 In the early days of the semester, the Knight Institute's Writing Workshop offers a FWS Writing Consultation to provide students with the opportunity to learn how their writing skills align with the expectations of the FWS Program.
-Students submit short essays to our Canvas site and schedule 10-minute writing consultations to discuss their essays, their writing processes, and any questions about the FWS program.
+Students submit short essays to our Canvas site and schedule brief writing consultations to discuss their essays, their writing processes, and any questions about the FWS program.

 Who should participate in the FWS Writing Consultation?